Han-Sim/blog.hansim.dev/src/pages/posts/0046-misunderstandings-about-variables.md

 console.log(c); // error
 ```

-> To understand **scope** in JS, [check this dev.to post](https://dev.to/sandy8111112004/javascript-introduction-to-scope-function-scope-block-scope-d11)
+To understand **scope** in JS, [check this post on dev.to](https://dev.to/sandy8111112004/javascript-introduction-to-scope-function-scope-block-scope-d11)